BETHLEHEM The successor to the prince of planning has been named.

 Leslie also wants to move forward with the town’s Delaware Avenue Hamlet Enhancement Study to make the road more attractive and easier for cyclists and pedestrians to travel.

-At Wednesday’s meeting, Leslie asked that the town apply for grant funding through the federal Department of Transportation’s Transportation Enhancement Program to initiate the recommendations made in the Delaware Avenue Study.
+At Wednesday’s meeting, Leslie asked that the town apply for grant funding through the state Department of Transportation’s Transportation Enhancement Program to initiate the recommendations made in the Delaware Avenue Study.
 The town has also applied to the New York State Energy Research and Development Authority’s Cleaner, Greener Community Program.